CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 contains("Goodbye", "oo") # it returns true because the string "oo" is in Goodbye
 ```

-Another common task when using strings is to convert them into numbers as it is exemplified in the next code.
+In case we want to convert an string into numbers, we have the following function:
 ```julia
 # Convert an string to number.
 a = parse(Int, "1234") # we first indicate the type (e.g.: integer), and then the number.
 a = parse(Float64, "1234.35")
 ```

-Question: which are the output of this code?
+Question: which are the outputs of this code?

 ```julia
 search("Goodbye", 'i')